Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ##### Balance funding source

-The [Dwolla Balance](https://developers.dwolla.com/resources/balance-funding-source.html) can be utilized as a digital "wallet", storing USD funds for the Customer or Account.
+The [Dwolla Balance](https://developers.dwolla.com/resources/balance-funding-source.html) can be utilized as a digital "wallet", storing USD funds for the Customer or Account with Dwolla’s financial institution partners.
 Additionally, the Dwolla Balance can be pre-loaded with funds for quicker outgoing ACH transfers to destination funding sources.
 To get a more in-depth overview of the Dwolla Balance, including functionality and other benefits, check out our [developer resource article](https://developers.dwolla.com/resources/balance-funding-source.html) or view our [webinar](https://www.dwolla.com/resources/balance-webinar/).

 ##### Bank funding source